threefoldfoundation/info_sdk/src/intro.md

 * Release your workloads to the World Wide Web through our web gateways
 * Encrypted network connections between all your containers through overlay networks

 This Wiki is meant to provide you with all the information you need to get started on the P2P cloud.
-There is an easy to use SDK that is being made available for this and it will provider you with a number of different ways to use and operate this P2P cloud.
+There is an easy to use SDK that is being made available for this and it will provide you with a number of different ways to use and operate this P2P cloud.

 It is meant to be for everyone, meaning that the SDK provides means for both highly technical skilled people and people taking their first steps in creating digital services.